mnlipp/VM-Operator/controller.md

 set to 1 if `spec.vm.state` is "Running" (default is "Stopped" which sets replicas to 0).

-Property `guestShutdownStops` (since 2.2.0) controls the effect of a shutdown initiated by the guest.
+Property `spec.guestShutdownStops` (since 2.2.0) controls the effect of a shutdown initiated by the guest.
 If set to `false` (default) a new pod is automatically created by the stateful set controller and the VM thus restarted.
 If set to `true`, the runner sets `spec.vm.state` to "Stopped"